 - Will, at times, attempt to force predetermined throws

 Tune is closer to average than elite in most areas, but he does have above-average physical tools.
-He’s a decent athlete for his size, flashes above-average arm strength, and has enough elasticity to adjust his throwing angles and work off-platform.

-With his passable talent, Tune also brings elite toughness, poise, and exceptional pocket management skills to the fold.
-Not only is he composed under pressure, but he has the spatial awareness to make subtle adjustments and keep himself clean, and he always keeps his eyes up.
+Not only is he composed under pressure, but he has the spatial awareness to make subtle adjustments and keep himself clean, always keeping his eyes up.